vkirankumar/weath-app/README.md

 It supports toggles between light and dark mode.

-You can sort it based on the date and view weather readings in celsius and farenheit units.
+You can sort it based on the date and view weather readings in Celsius and Fahrenheit units.

 The user settings like theme (dark or light), widgets and its places are saved for continuity when you visit the next time.

-The data shown are backed by open source web apis powered by weather api.
+The data shown are backed by open-source web APIs powered by WeatherAPI.

-The open source weather apis are configurable at the backend config file ./config/api-config.json.
+The open-source weather apis are configurable at the backend config file ./config/api-config.json.

-The application is containerized and can be orchestrated by any kubernetes platform with relevant deployment and service configs provided.
+The application is containerized and can be orchestrated by any Kubernetes platform with relevant deployment and service configs provided.

 ## Available Scripts